verygoodgraphics/vgg_docs/docs/community/overview.md

 sidebar_position: 0
 ---

+## Mission

+The mission of VGG Project aims to provide next-gen vector graphics and related tools and apps, including an embeddable cross-platform UI framework.

-VeryGoodGraphics (VGG) Community is devoted to facilitating the development and adoption of the VGG Project, including VGG Specs, VGG Runtime, VGG Containers, and other VGG-related technologies.
+While VGG Community is devoted to facilitating the development and adoption of the VGG Project, including VGG Specs, VGG Runtime, VGG Containers, and other VGG-related technologies.

+## Roles

 VGG Community consists of different roles, including core members, contributors, and users.

-## As Core Members
+### As Core Members

 VGG Group is a group of people consisting of the core members of the VGG Project.
 You can learn more from [VGG Governance](/community/governance).

-## As Contributors
+### As Contributors

 All developments happen in VGG's GitHub [organization](https://github.com/verygoodgraphics), where VGG core members and contributors work on the VGG Project together.
 Any contributor should read the